-The RTVue is completely painless and creates a high-resolution image of structures of your eye in seconds.
+The OCT examination is completely painless and creates a high-resolution image of structures of your eye in seconds.

-Your optometrist at eyeDOCS optometric clinics may use RTVue to help diagnose or monitor conditions such as macular degeneration, glaucoma, multiple sclerosis, and diabetic eye disease.
+Your optometrist at eyeDOCS may use an OCT to help diagnose or monitor conditions such as macular degeneration, glaucoma, multiple sclerosis, and diabetic eye disease.
 This is another important procedure in maintaining good eye health.

 What is Optical Coherence Tomography (OCT)?